paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/nodejs.md

 {{< code/copyable >}}
 git clone https://github.com/paketo-buildpacks/samples
 cd samples/nodejs/npm
-pack build my-app --buildpack gcr.io/paketo-buildpacks/nodejs
+pack build my-app --buildpack gcr.io/paketo-buildpacks/nodejs \
+  --builder paketobuildpacks/builder:base
 {{< /code/copyable >}}

 See [samples](https://github.com/paketo-buildpacks/samples/tree/main/nodejs/npm)
 for how to run the app.

+**NOTE: Though the example above uses the Paketo Base builder, this buildpack is also compatible with the Paketo Full builder.
+The Paketo Full builder is required if your app utilizes common C libraries.**

-## Supported dependencies
+## Supported Dependencies

 The Node.js Paketo Buildpack supports several versions of Node.js.
 For more details on the specific versions supported in a given buildpack